Covered California Standard Benefit Plans

 Why Standardize Benefit Plans?

 Standardization lets consumers shop from one insurance company to the next knowing the benefits are the same and there will be no surprises or tricks.
-Covered California is leading the way for consumers to make apples to apples comparisons when choosing health coverage.
+Covered California is leading the way for consumers to make apples-to-apples comparisons when choosing health coverage.

 4 Coverage Tiers

-The Covered California health insurance marketplace will offer four tiers of coverage options - platinum, gold, sliver, and bronze - often referred to as the metals plans for obvious reasons.
+The Covered California health insurance marketplace will offer four tiers of coverage options - platinum, gold, silver, and bronze - often referred to as the metals plans for obvious reasons.
 These options are based on the percentage of full actuarial value of benefits the plan is designed to provide, and are as follows: platinum 90%, gold 80%, sliver 70%, and bronze 60%.
 Additionally, a Minimum Benefit Plan is offered to those under 30 years of age.
 The chart below highlights some of the benefits in each of the 4 metal tiers.

 2 Coverage Designs